Price Transparency

 Our quotation calculator breaks down all the fees involved but there may be additional costs depending on your circumstances such as if the property you are purchasing is on unregistered land.
 Please contact us for further details.

-In addition there will be additional charges called disbursements such as land registry fees which vary depending on the purchase price but can be up to £830 for the most expensive properties.
-Prices can range from £30-£830.
+In addition there will be additional charges called disbursements such as land registry fees which vary depending on the type of conveyancing (sale or purchase) and purchase price but can be up to £1105 for the most expensive property applications.

 Stamp Duty Land Tax